Reviews

 Image credit: Lenovo

-On the right side of the chassis, there is one anti-theft lock hole (Kensington lock slot), a 5Gbps USB 3.2 Gen 1 port with broadband shutdown charging, a 3.5mm headset jack, and the storage garage for the stylus (this is not a connectivity slot).
-The official recommendation is to use the Thunderbolt 4 port as close to the spindle as possible, as the charging port supports 45W and 65W PD charging protocol.
+On the right side, there’s an anti-theft lock hole (Kensington lock slot), a USB 3.2 Gen 1 port, a 3.5mm headphone jack, and a storage garage for the stylus (it’s not a connectivity slot).
+Lenovo recommends using the Thunderbolt 4 port as close to the hinge as possible, as the charging port supports 45W and 65W PD charging protocols.

 Hardware

-To expose the hardware of this device, the back cover is pretty easy to open.
-All you need to do is simply unscrew 5 screws at the bottom, then carefully loosen the rear, left, and right-wing clips, and you’re done.
-After removing the bottom cover, you will see that the cooling system uses a new single thick heat pipe + dual-fan structure.
-The company used a special design for the fan blades (prime number of each other), which effectively reduced resonance and noise.
+To access the hardware of the device, the back cover is easy to open.
+All you need to do is unscrew the five screws on the bottom and carefully loosen the rear, left, and right wing clips, and you’re done.
+After removing the bottom cover, you will see that the cooling system adopts a new single heat pipe and dual-fan structure.
+The company has developed a unique design for the fan blades to reduce resonance and noise effectively.

-In addition, the NIC is an Intel AX201, and there is a free M.2 port that can be used to place the WWAN network card.
-Because this is not an LTE model, there is no network card and antenna.
+In addition, the network card is an Intel AX201, and there is a free M.2 port that can be used to place a WWAN network card.

-The battery is from Xinwanda and has a capacity of 57Wh.
+The battery comes from Sunwoda and has a capacity of 57Wh.
 There is a Rest button on the left side.
-If something goes wrong with the computer, you can use the thimble to poke the hole on the side of the device to reboot.
-In addition, there is also a low-mid frequency speaker on the bottom left and right and another mid-high frequency speaker on the left and right of the keyboard area.
-This leaves a total of four speakers on this laptop.
+If something goes wrong with the computer, you can use a thimble to poke a hole in the side of the device to restart it.
+There is a speaker in the lower left and right corners of the keyboard area, as well as a speaker on the left and right sides.
+There are a total of four speakers left on this laptop.

 Performance testing

-In the tablet mode, probably due to the cooling strategy, in the average performance power mode, it scored 4250 multi-core and 1370 single-core.
-However, in the “best performance” mode, this device runs close to the desktop mode results, which can be said to be very impressive.
+In tablet mode, probably due to the cooling strategy, it scored 4,250 for multi-core and 1,370 for single-core in average performance power mode.
+However, in Best Performance mode, the device runs close to desktop mode, which is very impressive.

 X1 Yoga Gen 6 Cinebench

-On PCMark10 testing, in the tablet mode, the highest score is 5240 at (laptop – best performance) mode while the lowest score is 4955 at (tablet – average performance) mode.
+In the PCMark10 test, the highest score in tablet mode was 5240 in (Laptop – Best Performance) mode, while the lowest score was 4955 in (Tablet – Average Performance) mode.
 The overall score is still relatively stable.

 x1 yoga gen 6 pcmark10

-Let’s take a look at the capabilities of the graphics card, In the Time Spy test, the highest score is 1774 while the lowest score is 1720.
-In the Fire Strike test, the highest score is 4865 while the lowest score is 4300.
+Let’s take a look at the graphics card’s capabilities.
+In the Time Spy test, the highest score was 1774, and the lowest score was 1720.
+In the Fire Strike test, the highest score is 4865, and the lowest score is 4300.

 x1 yoga gen 6 3DMARK

-The GPU is quite good.
-The ThinkPad X1 Yoga Gen 6 does not struggle when playing 4K 60 fps high bit rate H265 video, and the video decoding ability is quite strong.
+The GPU is pretty good.
+The ThinkPad X1 Yoga Gen 6 doesn’t struggle when playing 4K 60 fps high-bitrate H265 videos, and the video decoding ability is quite strong.

 Battery Life and Power Consumption

-At the AIDA64 test, in the “average performance” power mode, the desktop mode can emit up to 25W at 3.8GHz.
-However, the tablet mode will emit up to 13W at 2.97GHz.
-In the “best performance” power mode, the desktop mode can release 27W at 4.09GHz, while the tablet mode can release up to 22W at 3.68GHz.
+In the AIDA64 test, in the “average performance” power mode, the desktop mode can emit up to 25W at 3.8GHz.
+However, the tablet mode will emit up to 13W of power at 2.97GHz.
+In “best performance” power mode, the desktop mode can release 4.09W at 27GHz, while tablet mode can release up to 22W at 3.68GHz.

-Furthermore, during the stress test, the noise control capability of the new generation dual-fan cooling system is also evident.
-When the fan is running at full speed, the noise level in desktop mode does not exceed 45 dB, while in tablet mode, it is below 40 dB.
+In addition, the noise control capability of the new generation dual-fan cooling system was also evident in the stress test.
+When the fan is running at full speed, the noise level does not exceed 45 dB in desktop mode, while in tablet mode, the noise level is less than 40 dB.

-The X1 Yoga’s performance in best performance mode was 3 hours and 28 minutes.
-In the average performance mode, the battery lasted for 5 hours and 05 minutes.
-However, in the popular power saver mode mode, the result was 8 hours and 22 minutes.
+The X1 Yoga’s performance in peak performance mode is 3 hours and 28 minutes.
+In average performance mode, the battery lasted 5 hours and 5 minutes.
+However, in the popular power-saving mode, the result is 8 hours and 22 minutes.
 It can meet the needs of a full day of office work.

 CPU Temperature

 Paying attention to the CPU temperature during the performance test reveals that the temperature is constantly fluctuating.
 This is because there was a sudden drop in frequency during the test.
-For this reason, I placed two kinds of thermal grease with very good thermal conductivity.
-The Shin-Etsu 7868 keeps the device stable in all modes, and the stress CPUs are stable at 25W and 4.09GHz when baked alone.
-With this configuration, the Cinebench R23 highest score on the multi-core test is 5412, while the single-core score is 1509.
-This is a little bit higher than the previous highest multi-core of 5356 points and a single-core score of 1501 points while using the original silicon grease.
-If it is possible, I recommend that you replace the silicone grease by yourself if you are good at it.
+For this purpose, I placed two types of thermal grease that have excellent thermal conductivity.
+The Shin-Etsu 7868 keeps the device stable in all modes, and the pressure CPU is stable at 25W and 4.09GHz.
+In this configuration, Cinebench R23 has a maximum score of 5412 in the multi-core test, while a single-core score is 1509.
+This is slightly higher than the previous highest multi-core score of 5356 and single-core score of 1501 points, while using raw silicone grease.
+If possible, if you’re good at it, I recommend replacing the silicone grease yourself.

 Conclusion

-When it comes to thin and light notebooks, we do not expect the computing frequency and performance to be the best but it can at least hit an average value.
-The Lenovo ThinkPad X1 Yoga Gen 6 does this, and it’s just enough for business and academic work.
-This notebook is one of Lenovo’s best 2021 notebooks in the ThinkPad family in terms of design, material, workmanship, performance of CPU, core graphics, hard drive, and even battery life.
+When it comes to thin and light laptops, we don’t expect the best computing frequency and performance, but at least an average.
+Lenovo ThinkPad X1 Yoga 6th Generation does that, and it’s just enough for business and academic work.

 David Tian